CrashCortez/vitadock-vlc/README.md

 --------
 You're Done.

-Connect your Vita to the Pi, launch the RunPSVITA.sh and the connect to the vitadock via Bluetooth for sound, grab a ps4 controller and sit on your couch and play your vita on your tv.
+Connect your Vita to the Pi, launch the RunPSVITA.sh for video, and connect to the vitadock via Bluetooth for sound Grab a ps4 controller and sit on your couch and play your vita on your tv.

 How to shutdown the system
 ----